Author: Addison Ellis

 Word Count: 1000

-Editor’s Note: This essay is the second of three in a series authored by Addison on the topic of philosophical idealism.
+Editor’s Note: This essay is the second of two essays in a series authored by Addison on the topic of philosophical idealism.
 Part 1 on Berkeley’s Subjective Idealism can be read here.

 Consider the following rule of inference: